keithostertag/ntbook_cbv/README.md

 * Search for a string/phrase using the search box.
 This will search both the snippet and meta fields.
 Do not use boolean or quotes.
 * After any search, just click the 'search' button when the search bar is empty to return to the full display.
+* Responsive Design down to 800x600: Flexbox used to scaling the main panels, media queries will alter heading and bottom panel layout.

 #### Requirements
 * Proper installation of python3 (or use virtual environment) with django 1.11 or higher (might work with older versions but not tested)
-* Working Internet connection: this is used only for the CDN access to **highlightjs** and a graphic for the vertical splitter bar from Rick Strahl.
+* Working Internet connection: this is used only for the CDN access to [**highlightjs**](https://highlightjs.org/) and a graphic for the vertical splitter bar from Rick Strahl.
+* Designed for desktop or other devices with a minimum dimension of 800x600.